 What is Strategy?

-Developing a business strategy is not as complex as it sounds.
+Creating a strategy is not as complex as it sounds.
 By asking yourself the right questions, you will be able to create a strategy that is right for your company

 - SWOT Analysis

 - Strengths: Look at what you are best at, where you beat the competition.

 - Weaknesses: Look at where your competition beats you.